-I pruned damaged or yucky looking branches from shrubs like red twig dogwood, and roses.
+I pruned with the best cordless pruning shears damaged or yucky looking branches from shrubs like red twig dogwood, and roses.
 I chose to cut back the red aronia berry in the rain garden hard this year to ensure a pretty size progression from the taller pear tree, to the mid sized aronia shrub, to the smaller beauty berry and finally the herbaceous perennials of balloon flower, solomon’s seal, cone flower, butterfly weed and strawberries underneath.

 The elderberry had some older canes that are standing tall now that they are naked, but when they were heavy with flowers and fruit last year, they hung into the path which forced me to duck beneath it on my daily wanderings.
 I cut back two of the large old branches and then cut foot long pieces off of each of the growing tips.
 I put them in water with a few peices of dappled willow (willows have natural rooting hormone).
 If I change the water every other day they should start to root in a couple of weeks.
 I’ll have lots of new elderberry plants!